diodechain/website/use-case/secure-teams-for-NGO-missions.md

 ### Landing
 landing:
-  heading: Secure Mission Teams
+  heading: Secure NGO Mission Teams
-  title: Relate, equip, and empower people in the most sensitive countries around the world with a "military-grade" secure application.
+  title: Serve, equip, and empower people in the most sensitive countries around the world with a "military-grade" secure application.
   columns:
-  - title: Share the Gospel
+  - title: Fulfill your Mission
-    text: Called to make disciples of every nation – we want to help catalyze a movement.
+    text: Called to serve people of every nation – we want to help catalyze a movement.
   - title: Protect your Team
     text: Encrypt sensitive communications and information to protect your people and their contacts.
   - title: Replace VPNs